moiri/kobold/README.md

                 elements the character is colliding (lets call them collidables).
 All elements on the web page intended to be a collidable must have this css class.
+                The character is positioned realtive to the element on which he is standing (colliding with the bottom collider).
+If this object is moved, the character will move with it and still collide with all the other solids.
+It is recommenden to disable the character during the movements to prevent collisions.
+Anlso nNote, that these elements should not move while the character is able to jump on them.
+For this purpose the "solidMovingClass" is needed.

             "solidMovingClass": "solidMoving"
                 Class name defining which elements are moving.
 Only elements